chamomile-Z/Leetcode/README.md

 # Leetcode
-practice the questions on leetcode and summary them summarize the key points for each question.
+practice the questions on leetcode and summary them show the key points for each question.